mjpalmowski/CAN-BUS-control-R4875G1-with-ESPHome-and-MQTT/README.md

 The thing is 97% efficient and can be kept super quiet if run at 25% max output which is still 1000W.
-These specs have incentivised a bunch of people, including myself make the units useful for home Battery charging by reverse engineerig their CAN BUS control.
+These specs have incentivised a bunch of people, including myself to make these units useful for home Battery charging by reverse engineerig their CAN BUS control.

 So here is my 20cents: